SocialMachineLab/ArtworkOntology/ARTOvsOthers.md

 # ARTO vs Other Artwork Ontologies: Comparison of Representational Capabilities

 This document demonstrates how ARTO (ARTwork Object Ontology) differs from existing artwork ontologies in representing artwork information.
 Through these examples, we show ARTO's enhanced capabilities in capturing visual details, emotional content, and multi-layered interpretations.
+For the complete RDF and RDF-star representations corresponding to the examples in this document (e.g., *Starry Night*), please see the [examples](./examples/) directory.
+Each artwork has its own `.ttl` file.

 ## Comparison with Major Ontologies

-For detailed information, please see [here](./examples/)
+> **About example properties used in this document:**
+> Some triples below use illustrative, project-specific properties (e.g., `arto:next_to`, `arto:adjacent_to`) to highlight how ARTO can capture inter-object relations.
+These are **not** part of the ARTO core ontology (`arto.ttl`).
+In production, define such relations in a project extension or model them via coordinates/placements and spatial metrics (e.g., `hasCoordinates`, `hasMetric`).

 ### ARTO vs CIDOC-CRM